Sign up for our FREE 8-week course to get on the property ladder.

 The main benefit of refinancing an SMSF home loan is the same as refinancing any other home loan — getting a more affordable deal.
 If your loan has a high interest rate attached and there are other similar loans available on the market offering lower rates, you could save thousands over the life of the loan by switching.
 Alternatively, you could switch to a loan that offers different and more flexible features.

-Things to consider when refinancing an SMSF home loan
+How to refinance an SMSF home loan

-- Terms and conditions.
+- Check the terms and conditions.
 You should always read the fine print closely when making an important financial decision, and SMSF loans regularly come with a wide range of terms and conditions attached.
 These conditions can include everything from the minimum required amount of funds held in the SMSF to details surrounding the purchase of the property, so make sure you’re familiar with these conditions before you decide to refinance.

-- ATO requirements.
+- Don't forget the ATO requirements.
 According to ATO rules, refinancing the loan must not increase the amount you are borrowing against the property.
 The refinancing arrangement must be solely used to replace an earlier arrangement, and the trustee must not acquire legal ownership of the property while transferring to the new loan.
 It’s also worth noting that the loan cannot be used to ‘improve’ an asset, although repairs to a property are allowed.
 A range of other rules and restrictions apply to SMSF loans and all the technical jargon can get quite confusing, so seeking expert advice is recommended.

-- Benefits vs costs.
+- Calculate switching costs.
 When considering the potential financial benefits of refinancing your SMSF loan, you need to weigh up those benefits against the cost involved in refinancing.
 For example, check if discharge or break fees apply if you switch to a new loan.
 You’ll also need to consider the cost of setting up the new financing arrangement, including application, establishment and legal fees.
 Calculate the cost of refinancing your SMSF home loan.